usc-isi-i2/datamart-upload/datamart_web/system_introduction.md

 #### cache files
 There are also some other files that stored some extra information.
 - The wikifier choice file.
 This is currently stored on `/data00/dsbox/datamart/memcache_storage/other_cache/wikifier_choice.json`.
 This file contains the option on whether a given dataset need to be wikified or not.
 Basically it is only required to be copied by hand if migrating the system, otherwise the information will be automatically added to the file during uploading the dataset.
--
+- The general augment cache.
+This is used for memorizing the augment results.The cache files are currently stored on `/data00/dsbox/datamart/memcache_storage/general_search_cache`.
 - The wikifier target cache.
-This is used for memorizing the corresponding wikifier
+This is used for memorizing the corresponding wikifier.
+The cache files are currently stored on `/data00/dsbox/datamart/memcache_storage/wikifier_cache`.
+- The datasets cache.
+This is used for memorizing the metadata for the supplied data as if sent from NYU'S rest api service, metadata will not be sent (only a csv file will received).
+The cache files are currently stored on `/data00/dsbox/datamart/memcache_storage/datasets_cache`.